 New Horizons for a Transformative Educational model

-- Increasing capacity of school leaders and teachers to drive school improvement towards quality standards of education and sustainability.
+3) Increased capacity of school leaders and teachers to drive school improvement towards quality standards of education and sustainability.